omalaspinas/palabos/CONTRIBUTING.md

 a `merge request` (see [here](https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html) for how to create one).
 In your `merge request` briefly summarize what your additions are and highlight the particularly important ones.

+## Continuous integration

+To facilitate merge request we have been setting non-regression tests for most of the examples in Palabos.
+These Continuous Integration (CI) tests are run with a gitlab runner.
+If possible set your own runner (it's not possible for us to provide you with one runner unfortunately) for the
+Palabos project.
+See the [appropriate documentation](https://docs.gitlab.com/runner/install/) to do so.
+This would make the maintainers life much simpler by haveing the CI perform the tests on your branch directly.

 ## Feature requests

 Feature requests can be created as issues.
 Keep in mind that we are an open source community